ScaryPoppins/shelfie1/README.md

 ## Competencies
 Congratulations!
 If you finished all the setup, you've already completed some demo competencies!

+"Student can use git to create, manage, and synchronize commits locally and remotely (Local and remote repository in-sync, .gitignore)" </br>
 "Student can use class based components in react and it's features (render, JSX, nested components)" </br>
 "Student can apply ES6 constructs in React for better code (import, export, destructuring)" </br>
 "Student can create Node servers using the Express package (Server running)" </br>
 "Student can create tables in a database" </br>
-"Student can connect to their database using Massive" </br>
+"Student can connect to their database in their NodeJS servers using Massive" </br>

 # Part 1